-St. Patrick's Day/Ireland - break out your green for Wednesday!
+St. Patrick's Day/Ireland - break out your green!
 This week, we'll learn more about the beautiful country of Ireland and the fun things we do to celebrate St. Patrick.
 We'll learn some fun facts about Ireland, make a shamrock (the more traditional way Irish recognize St. Patrick's Day), identify "Green" and much more!
 By the way, the first St. Patrick's Day was celebrated in the United States in Boston in 1737!
 This week, moms and toddlers have some fun with St. Patrick's Day activities, songs, stories, sign language for "island" "green" "Ireland", and we'll learn how to identify green, make a shamrock, watch a video of an artist playing an Irish harp (the national symbol of Ireland) and so much more!

 Letter of the Week: I - for Ireland.
 Point out things that start with "I" - ice, iguana, in, indigo, iron (which doesn't happen in my house).
 Show your toddler a picture of both a capital I and a lower case i.
 Draw an I on paper and let him/her trace over it, or use your child's finger to draw it in the sandbox or dirt.
 Use bath tub or refrigerator letters to show him/her this letter as well.

 Number of the Week: 7 - When you show your child anything say "7 ice cubes" (or whatever you are counting).
 Count to 7.
 Write the number 7 on paper or show your toddler a flash card.
 Show your child 7 things at a time and count them - "one, two, three..." - so your child gets used to the pattern.
 If nothing else, just to hear the number is good for him/her.